-Sometimes, an optional clause ending matches the start of another optional clause and these situations make parsing much harder to run.
-T-SQL also doesn’t make things easier: a semicolon isn’t necessary.
-Also, some SQL statements may have, but not necessarily, endings that can conflict with the beginning of the previous statements.
+Sometimes, an optional clause ending matches the start of another optional clause.
+These situations make parsing much harder to run.
+T-SQL doesn’t make things easier.
+Also, some SQL statements may have, but not necessarily, endings that can conflict with the beginning of previous statements.

 YACC-generated parsers are used in MySQL, MariaDB, and PostgreSQL engines.
-We could try and take them right from the source code and develop ‘code completion’ and other functions based on the SQL analysis using these parsers.
-Furthermore, this product would receive free development updates and the parser would behave the same way the source engine does.
+We could try and take them right from the source code and develop code completion and other functions based on the SQL analysis using these parsers.
+Furthermore, this product would receive free development updates, and the parser would behave the same way the source engine does.

 So why are we still using ANTLR?
 It firmly supports C#/.NET, has a decent toolkit, its syntax is much easier to read and write.
 ANTLR syntax came to be so handy that Microsoft now uses it in its official C# documentation.

 But let’s go back to SQL complexity when it comes to parsing.
 I would like to compare the grammar sizes of the publicly available languages.
 In dbForge, we use our pieces of grammar.
 They’re more complete than the others.
 Unfortunately, they are overloaded with the inserts of the C# code for supporting different functions.

 The grammar sizes for different languages are as follows :

 The endings of some lexers feature the lists of the Unicode characters available in the language.
 Those lists are useless regarding the evaluation of language complexity.
 Thus, the number of rows I took always ended before these lists.